asobti/kube-monkey/RELEASING.md

 RELEASE_TAG=v0.7.0 ./hack/verify-release.sh
 ```

 Every pull request runs the same checks, minus the ones that need the tag.
+The
+check for a version that is already published only runs when the pull request
+changes something under `helm/`.

 ## If the chart step fails